Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

         gtest:x64-windows
     .\vcpkg integrate install

+You can also install it by using Git Bash.
+In this way, you need to change the command :code:`.\bootstrap-vcpkg.bat` to :code:`./bootstrap-vcpkg.bat`, i.e., you need to use the slash :code:`/` instead of the backslash:code:`\`.
+This is same for the other commands.

 Please make sure that the name of the directory for cloning vcpkg has only using plain characters, especially without spaces.
 Otherwise, somes dependent librararies, such as tbb, can not being built successfully.